Ursula Wolf

-Ursula Wolf (born 4 November 1951 in Karlsruhe) is a German philosophy professor and writer.
+Ursula Wolf (born 4 November 1951 in Karlsruhe) is a German philosophy professor and a writer.

 Biography

 She has been philosophy teacher at the Free University of Berlin, at the University of Frankfurt, and, now, at the University of Mannheim, where she holds a full professorship in that specialty.

 In some of her work, Ursula Wolf argues for animal rights.
 Talking about animal testing, she argues that the fact that something can be useful for human beings or that is legal doesn't make it ethically right.
 She also criticizes the German Animal Protection Law that according to her has double standards because it says on the one hand that humans have moral obligations towards nonhuman animals, and on the other that these obligations disappear when it comes to investigation using animals.